 As a player, Herring competed in four Capital Athletic Conference championship games, finally winning the title her senior year in 2009, three Eastern College Athletic Conference (ECAC) tournaments, and one NCAA tournament.
 After completing her undergraduate degree at Frostburg, majoring in Exercise and Sport Science, Herring stayed on campus as a graduate assistant strength and conditioning coach for two years while earning her masters degree in education.
 She also served as the assistant soccer coach at Fort Hill high school during that time.

-“I’m very excited to be joining coach McKenzie’s staff,” said Herring.
+“I’m very excited to be joining coach McKenzie’s staff,” said Dale.
 “I was really drawn to the reputation of Juniata women’s soccer and the overall tradition here on campus not only in athletics, but on the academic side as well.

 After completing her Masters degree, Herring was hired as the assistant women’s soccer coach at Marietta College.
 While there, she acted as the interim head women’s soccer coach and conducted all daily operations and recruiting aspects of the program.

-Herring is a certified personal trainer and has a strong passion for strength and conditioning.
+Dale is a certified personal trainer and has a strong passion for strength and conditioning.
 Originally from Perry Hall, Maryland, she graduated from North Harford High School.